By: Sobhan Mohmand, Editorial manager Last updated: 21 Oct 2018

 According to a recent survey by CV-Library, one third (30%) of professionals revealed that they have been turned down for a job because of their age.
 This is particularly the case for people under 18 and over 45 years of age.

 Recruiters are humans and are susceptible to personal biases and judgements.
 Some recruiters may, consciously or unconsciously, make the following assumptions about candidates:

 What would be the benefit of providing optional information that can negatively impact your chances of being invited for a job interview?

 It is, therefore, recommended to exclude any age-related details from your CV.

 The effectiveness of omission your date of birth, however, is still debatable.

 Innes, J. (The CV Book, 2009, pg.53) makes a blunt yet accurate statement when he said: “And, besides, any recruiter worth his or her salt will be able to deduce pretty accurately exactly how old you are just by looking at your education, qualifications and experience.”

-So, what are the benefits of not including your date of birth on your CV?
+Below are some of the benefits of not including your date of birth on your CV:

 Whatever the employer wants to know about your ability to do the job can be derived from your education, experience, your skills and achievements.
 Your age and other personal factors such as your ethnicity, upbringing and gender are irrelevant.
 Consequently, you should not write your date of birth or any other irrelevant personal details on your CV.